-Yun Ai, Xianghua Xie 🔍, Senior Member, IEEE, and Xiaoke Ma 🔍
+Yun Ai, Xianghua Xie and Xiaoke Ma^{}

 Abstract-Temporal networks are ubiquitous because complex systems in nature and society are evolving, and tracking dynamic communities is critical for revealing the mechanism of systems.
-Moreover, current algorithms utilize temporal smoothness framework to balance clustering accuracy at current time and clustering drift at historical time, which are criticized for failing to characterize the temporality of networks and determine its importance.
+Moreover, current algorithms utilize temporal smoothness framework to balance clustering accuracy at current time and clustering drift at historical time, which are criticized for failing to characterize the temporalty of networks and determine its importance.
 To overcome these problems, we propose a novel algorithm by joining Non-negative matrix factorization and Contrastive learning for Dynamic Community detection (jNCDC).
 Specifically, jNCDC learns the features of vertices by projecting successive snapshots into a shared subspace to learn the low-dimensional representation of vertices with matrix factorization.
 Subsequently, it constructs an evolution graph to explicitly measure relations of vertices by representing vertices at current time with features at historical time, paving a way to characterize the dynamics of networks at the vertex-level.
 Finally, graph contrastive learning utilizes the roles of vertices to select positive and negative samples to further improve the quality of features.
 These procedures are seamlessly integrated into an overall objective function, and optimization rules are deduced.
 To the best of our knowledge, jNCDC is the first graph contrastive learning for dynamic community detection, that provides an alternative for the current temporal smoothness framework.
 Experimental results demonstrate that jNCDC is superior to the state-of-the-art approaches in terms of accuracy.

-Index Terms-Dynamic community, graph contrastive learning. non-negative matrix factorization, self-representation, temporal networks.
+Index Terms-Dynamic community, Temporal networks, Non-negative matrix factorization, Self-representation, Graph contrastive clustering

-I. INTRODUCTION
+I. Introduction

 N ETWORKS effectively describe, model, and analyze many complex systems from various disciplines, such as social [1], [2], [3], ecological [4], and cancer networks [5], [6], where each entity is denoted as a vertex, and an interaction is represented by an edge.
-The ultimate goal of network analysis is to extract potential and interesting graph patterns,
+The ultimate goal of network analysis is to extract potential and interesting graph patterns, that facilitate the understanding of structure and functions of the underlying systems.
+For example, the critical abundance thresholds in ecological networks proves that species that are most likely to be extinctive are determined by another species rather than morality rate, thereby providing solid principles for environmental protection [4].